rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: The current proposal is that 0 is falsey and all other numbers are truthy.

-BE: There's precendece in the committeee going back to decimal.
+BE: There's precedence in the committee going back to decimal.

 MM: How do you imagine 0 falsy extending to user-defined types?

 BE: Value types would have an examplar 0 value.

 YK: I have a question about what else we might do here.
 There is a place in the current standard library with JSON.
-Which is that the JSON number format technically allows you to express things that are not numbers.
+Which is that the JSON number format technically allows you to express things that are not Numbers.
 Perhaps it would be interesting to pursue a JSON.parse that gives you arbitrary precision integers.

-DE: I thnk tha's a good idea to think about.
+DE: I think that's a good idea to think about.
 There's an open bug to think about JSON Integer.

 DE: Is this ready for stage 2?

 WH: I am happy with it.
 I did a good review of it with DE.
 The remaining question for me is how this will work with Array buffers.
 There are some interesting questions there.

-DE: There is an issue on that issue #23.
+DE: There is an issue on that: issue #23.